intersystems-community/intersystems-servermanager/README.md

 InterSystems Server Manager is a Visual Studio Code extension for defining connections to [InterSystems](https://www.intersystems.com/) servers.
 These definitions can used by other VS Code extensions when they make connections.
 One example is the [ObjectScript extension](https://github.com/intersystems-community/vscode-objectscript) for code editing.
 The [Launch WebTerminals](https://marketplace.visualstudio.com/items?itemName=georgejames.webterminal-vscode) extension is another.

-See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for changes in each release.
+See the [CHANGELOG](https://marketplace.visualstudio.com/items/intersystems-community.servermanager/changelog) for details of changes in each release.

+# New in Version 3.12 - February 2026
+- Require VS Code 1.109+.
+- Launch Management Portal pages in Integrated Browser.

+# New in Version 3.10 - April 2025
+- Show `objectscript.conn.docker-compose` type connections under 'Current' node.
+- Support running in a web environment.

 # New in Version 3.8 - November 2024
 - Updated the authentication provider to resolve overprompting caused by a VS Code 1.93 change.